yuricowan/javascript-carnival/README.md

 ## Feedback!

-Once you have completed these exercises (or as much of them as you can handle!), go to your `my-reflections-sprint-5.md` using VS Code, add a `JS Carnival` heading, and answer the following questions.
+Once you have completed these exercises (or as much of them as you can handle!) go to your `my-reflections-sprint-5.md` using VS Code and answer the questions under the `JS Carnival` heading.

-- What parts of these challenges did you enjoy?
-If we were to add more challenges, what would you like to have more of?

-- What parts weren't so good?
-Were there any parts that you felt stuck on?

-- Which parts made you feel confident?

-- What personally would you want changed to improve the carnival?

 Add, commit, and push your answers to GitHub.